Course Description

 Advanced Family Violence >>

-This course includes a thorough discussion on victim and abuser behavior, the telecommunicator’s role in providing compassion and empathy during a call, resources within the community, the 9-1-1 call, and prosecution.
+This one-day course is designed for telecommunicators who have previously completed the SAFVIC for Telecommunicators Course or for those who desire more in depth information regarding domestic violence and sexual assault calls.
+The course includes a thorough discussion on victim and abuser behavior, the telecommunicator’s role in providing compassion and empathy during a call, resources within the community, the 9-1-1 call and prosecution.
+Class participants will conduct several case studies and engage in group discussion regarding domestic violence situations.

 Advanced Fire Communications >>